 Do you have questions about the Citizen Diplomacy Action Fund?

-This page will be updated as soon as Fall 2020 competition information is available.
-Although the guidelines may differ for the Fall 2020 competition, you can catch up on all you need to know about past competitions' application process, proposal writing tips, and important eligibility requirements with the Q&A webinar for the 2019 Citizen Diplomacy Action Fund here.
+Catch up on all you need to know about this competition's application process, proposal writing tips, and important eligibility requirements with the Q&A webinar for the 2020 Citizen Diplomacy Action Fund here.

 Click here to see a page of Frequently Asked Questions.